lwqs93/MDL/README.md

 TIME: The exact time of data acquisition.

-L1_VOLUME: The traffic volume of the Lane 1 (The inside lane).
+L1_VOLUME: The traffic volume of the lane L1 (The inside lane).

-L2_VOLUME: The traffic volume of the Lane 2.
+L2_VOLUME: The traffic volume of the lane L2.

-L3_VOLUME: The traffic volume of the Lane 3.
+L3_VOLUME: The traffic volume of the lane L3.

-L4_VOLUME: The traffic volume of the Lane 4.
+L4_VOLUME: The traffic volume of the lane L4.

-L1_SPEED: The traffic speed of the Lane 1.
+L1_SPEED: The traffic speed of the lane L1.

-L2_SPEED: The traffic speed of the Lane 2.
+L2_SPEED: The traffic speed of the lane L2.

-L3_SPEED: The traffic speed of the Lane 3.
+L3_SPEED: The traffic speed of the lane L3.

-L4_SPEED: The traffic speed of the Lane 4.
+L4_SPEED: The traffic speed of the lane L4.

 Location of the observation lanes.jpg --- This file introduces the location of the observation lanes.